 No further fatalities were announced, with the death toll remaining on 30.

-The Disease Prevention and Control Center (SPKC) said 1,870 tests had been conducted during the previous 24-hour period.
-SPKC also said that one of the eight patients registered today had returned from abroad and six cases were linked to the entertainment events where outbreaks were detected over the week.
+The Disease Prevention and Control Center (SPKC) said 1715 tests had been conducted during the previous 24-hour period.

 So far 1,019 patients have recovered from infection.

-3 patients are in hospital, 2 of whom have moderate symptoms of the disease but one of whom is designated as being in a serious condition.
+4 patients are in hospital, most of whom have moderate symptoms of the disease but one of whom is designated as being in a serious condition.

 A useful summary in English of the latest COVID-19 situation including restrictions in place and rules on public assembly is available at this special government website.

 Cīņa ar #COVID19 izplatību nav noslēgusies - iepazīsties ar noteikumiem, kurus nepieciešams ievērot savas un sabiedrības veselības saglabāšanas nolūkā arī pēc ārkārtējās situācijas noslēguma! ☝?— Valdības māja (@Brivibas36) June 10, 2020

 The number for medical emergencies is 113, the number for enquiring about a COVID-19 test if you have developed some potential symptoms after returning from overseas or being in contact with someone confirmed as having coronavirus is 8303 and the SPKC COVID-19 advice helpline is 67387661.